10 Best CFD Brokers & Platforms in Comparison (List 2025)

 • Segregation of Client Funds: Client funds are kept separate from the broker’s operating funds, protecting traders’ money even if the broker encounters financial issues.

-• Regular Audits: Financial authorities conduct regular audits to ensure brokers follow industry standards.
+• Regular Audits: Financial authorities conduct regular audits to ensure brokers are following industry standards.

-• Fair Trading Practices: Regulated brokers must engage in fair trading practices, which prevent market manipulation and ensure transparent pricing.
+• Fair Trading Practices: Regulated brokers must engage in fair trading practices, preventing market manipulation and ensuring transparent pricing.

 Regulation provides trust and security, giving traders confidence that their funds and personal information are safe.